TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 2.0 =
+* A checkbox is added on the Date settings tab to prevent the default sorting of the orders (in descending order) on the WooCommerce ->Orders page when the Delivery Date field is visible.

+= 1.9 =
+* A new 'Appearance' tab is added on the settings page where admin will be able to
+	- Change the label, placeholder text for the Delivery Date field on the checkout page.
+	- To choose different language in the delivery calendar from 62 available languages.
+	- Date format for the Delivery Date can be changed.
+	- To set the 1st day of the week on the delivery date calendar.
+	- Field note text can be changed.
+	- Number of months to be shown on the calendar can be selected to maximum 2.
+	- The delivery date field can be set to shown in the Shipping section instead of always showing in the Billing section on the checkout page.
+	- Choose different theme for the delivery calendar to match with the theme of the website.
+* From this update, sorting of orders will be done based on Delivery Date on the WooCommerce-> Order page.
+You will need to update the database for sorting the previous orders from the notice displayed after updating the plugin.

+Note: Please take a back up before updating this version.

+= 1.8 =
+* The Minimum Delivery time (in days) feature will now be replaced with Minimum Delivery time (in hours) Feature.
+When the plugin will be updated, the existing value will be multiplied with 24 hours and more 24 hours will be added to it, which will keep your setting intact.
+* Plugin will have some default settings when it is installed for the first time.
+* Order Delivery Date for WooCommerce (Lite version) is now compatible with Order Delivery Date Pro for WooCommerce plugin.

+= 1.7.1 =
+* The order was placed without selecting delivery date on the checkout page even if the Delivery Date field is mandatory.
+This is fixed now.

 = 1.7 =